 Jayati Ghosh discusses the public value of care services

-Part of the lecture series between UCL/IIPP and the BL on Rethinking Public Value and Public Purpose.
+Part of the lecture series between between UCL Institute for Innovation and Public Purpose (IIPP) and the British Library on Rethinking Public Value and Public Purpose in 21st Century Capitalism.

 Care services are taken for granted, unrecognised and unsung in almost all societies.
 But they contribute hugely to public value: to social well-being, cohesion and stability and to the progress of the economy and its future potential – even though that contribution is missing in the national accounts.
 Care work is fundamentally relational, which means that it is less likely to be affected by new technologies that replace human labour.
 So care employment is likely to be a big job generator in the future, particularly if it is provided through decent work engaged in by qualified professionals.